elliotjonesdev/quickquiz/README.md

 </p>

 * #### Question and answer area
   * The question and answer area is easy to navigate with a simple 4 option layout to choose from.
-The border has a haevy weighted black border to draw focus to the intent of the game and to guide the user into the area that should be interacted with.
+The border has a heavy weighted black outline to draw focus to the intent of the game and to guide the user into the area to interact with.
+When the user clicks on their chosen answer the next question automatically loads for ease of use.
 <p align="center">
 <img width="1440" alt="Screenshot 2023-05-09 at 20 30 35" src="https://github.com/elliotjonesdev/quickquiz/assets/119816371/35fbc143-7d11-473f-81a9-f9d9d8d090b1">
 </p>

 * #### Score area
+ * The score area is designed with high contrast in mind and uses a bright green with black bold text to draw the eye to the scre as it updates when in play mode.
+When the player chooses an answer the score area automatically updates, and also resets to zero when the user clicks the restart button ready for the next game.
 <p align="center">
 <img width="1440" alt="Screenshot 2023-05-09 at 20 33 09" src="https://github.com/elliotjonesdev/quickquiz/assets/119816371/b25d4a08-9503-4967-8f67-6de6bfc76128">
   </p>